Russia’s Wagner chief says he is pulling his mercenary forces out of Bakhmut

 "I'm pulling Wagner units out of Bakhmut because in the absence of ammunition they're doomed to perish senselessly."

-Given that Mr Prigozhin has given advance notice of the withdrawal, it may end up that the threat is an act of brinkmanship from, as he has frequently posted impulsive comments in the past.
+Given that Mr Prigozhin has given advance notice of the withdrawal, it may end up that the threat is an act of brinkmanship to force Moscow into action, as he has frequently posted impulsive comments in the past.
 Only last week he withdrew one statement he said he had made as a "joke".

+The withdrawal was announced in a statement addressed to the head of general staff, the defence ministry, and President Putin as supreme commander.

+It was accompanied by a video from Mr Prigozhin in which he appeared in full combat gear in front of dozens of his fighters, an automatic rifle dangling from his shoulder.

+"Because of the lack of ammunition, our losses are increasing exponentially every day," the statement said.
+"My lads will not suffer useless and unjustified losses in Bakhmut without ammunition," Mr Prigozhin added in the video.

+"If, because of your petty jealousy, you do not want to give the Russian people the victory of taking Bakhmut, that's your problem," he said.

-The Wagner leader’s latest comments follow an expletive-filled video published early on Friday in which Mr Prigozhin, surrounded by dozens of corpses he said were Wagner fighters, yelled and swore at Russia’s defence minister, Sergei Shoigu, and the chief of the general staff of the armed forces, Valery Gerasimov.
+That statement and video followed another expletive-filled video published early on Friday in which Mr Prigozhin, surrounded by dozens of corpses he said were Wagner fighters, yelled and swore at Russia’s defence minister, Sergei Shoigu, and the chief of the general staff of the armed forces, Valery Gerasimov.
 He said they were to blame for Wagner's losses because they had starved it of ammunition.

 "We have a 70 per cent shortage of ammunition.
 Shoigu!
 Gerasimov!
 Where is the f****** ammunition?" he yelled into the camera.